 Lifetime ISA checklist

-• A stocks and shares Lifetime ISA may not be right for everyone and tax rules may change in the future
+- A Stocks and Shares Lifetime ISA may not be right for everyone and tax rules depend on individual status and may change

-• Think carefully before choosing to opt out of a workplace pension in order to pay into a Lifetime ISA as you may lose the benefits of the employer-matched contributions.
+- Think carefully before choosing to opt out of a workplace pension in order to pay into a Lifetime ISA as you may lose the benefits of the employer-matched contributions.
+Additionally, your current and future entitlement to means-tested benefits may also be affected

 *Nutmeg has agreed to pay a small fee for new customers acquired via the asterisked links in this article which helps us keep MoneytotheMasses.com free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
-Please use the following link if you would prefer that MoneytotheMasses.com does not receive any payment for your referral - Nutmeg
+Please use the following link if you would prefer that MoneytotheMasses.com does not receive any payment for your referral - Nutmeg, AJ Bell Dodl